mungujn/image-classifier/README.md

 5. test_all.py
    Contains unit tests for all functions in the classifier.py and functions.py code files.
 Also contains tests of the two HTTP defined in service.py file.
    To run the tests install pytest then run 'pytest -v'

+This service functions independently, but I built it to work in tandem with the downloader/uploader service available [here](https://github.com/mungujn/downloader-uploader).
+This classifier and the downloader/uploader can be combined and used as a cloud storage image classification system, such as [this](https://github.com/mungujn/image-classification-system).